zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/05-personalizing-site-experience/01-segmentation/the-segments-editor.md

-# The Segments Editor
+# Segments Editor UI Reference

-While [creating a User Segment](./creating-user-segments.md), you must use the Segments editor.
 An overview of the Segments editor UI is discussed here.
 To access the Segments editor follow these steps:

 1. Go to *Site Administration* and select the site that you wish to create segments for.